 Thanksgiving dinner doesn’t have to be an all-out food fest or an excuse to kick your diet to the curb.
 I will share 9 simple tips to help you survive turkey day without blowing your healthy eating plan.
-These tips are inspired by Autumn Calabrese, Beachbody celebrity trainer and creator of the 21 Day Fix.
+These tips are inspired by Autumn Calabrese, Beachbody celebrity trainer and creator of the 21 Day Fix and the Fixate cookbook.

 A typical Thanksgiving.